Femli/aem-assessment/README.md

 ```

 ## About the App
-The objective was to keep the backend simple.
 There are two primary services at play here:
 - `Server Service`: Responsible for the configuration and orchestration of the server instance, endpoints, and error handling.
 - `Roman Numeral Service`: Executes the actual conversion.
 The Roman numeral system is position-based, so it was a matter of implementing a recursive pattern-approach for numbers based on the number of digits they have.
-Special note that there was no web searches or AI involved in figuring out this approach.
-Just a notepad and brain power.

-Reference to the Roman number system that was used to guide the conversion service: https://romannumerals.guide/
+Reference to the Roman number system that was used to guide the conversion service: https://romannumerals.guide/chart

 ### Test Approach
 In terms testing, the Jest unit testing library is universally popular in the Javascript community, so it was a safe bet here.
-Not only do unit tests account for 100% code and branch coverage, but they go further beyond in ensuring tests are thorough and thoughtful.
+The unit tests account for 100% code and branch coverage.

 ![Test Coverage](/public/test-coverage.png)